xavierchia/xavierchia.github.io/_posts/2023-08-07-one-distribution-channel.md

 - Elon Musk has mastered PR
 - Pieter Levels has mastered Twitter
 - Lori Grainer has mastered TV
-- Niktia Bier has mastered virality
+- Nikita Bier has mastered virality

 They only tackle projects that can be distributed through their channel since they know they can make it work.